JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 5. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

-   > The plugin provides defaults for several compiler options that were only specified manually before.
+   > The Gradle plugin provides defaults for several compiler options that were only specified manually before.
    > If you have any of them set up with `freeCompilerArgs`, for example, Gradle will report a duplicate options error.
    >
    {type="warning"}

 ## Compose compiler options DSL

-The Compose compiler Gradle plugin offers an options DSL.
+The Compose compiler Gradle plugin offers a DSL for various compiler options.
 You can use it to configure the compiler in the `composeCompiler {}` block of the `build.gradle.kts` file for the module you're applying the plugin to, for example: